Lucky Bamboo (Dracaena sanderiana) Indoor Care, Propagation and Common Problems

 To make the twists and the curves, curl the stems with wire to hold them in place or block the light on three sides of the plant to force it to grow towards the light source.

-Keep turning the stem of the Chinese Water Bamboo as it grows to make the curves and the twists.
-This requires constantly checking on the plant and may take a long time to twist the stems.
+Keep turning the stem as it grows to make the curves and the twists.
+This requires constantly checking on the plant and may take a long time get the twisted stems.

 How to propagate a Lucky Bamboo that is growing in water